quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_REQUEST_CANCELLED (0x05):
 : The client no longer needs the requested data.

-HTTP_HPACK_DECOMPRESSION_FAILED (0x06):
+HTTP_QPACK_DECOMPRESSION_FAILED (0x06):
-: HPACK failed to decompress a frame and cannot continue.
+: QPACK failed to decompress a frame and cannot continue.

 HTTP_CONNECT_ERROR (0x07):
 : The connection established in response to a CONNECT request was reset or